 Lecture 6.2: Our second lecture of Week 6 will focus on startup culture, its good and selfdestructive elements.
 We will discuss the sweeping changes in R&D in the United States during the 1970s, and how new models for technology commercialization emerged that put special emphasis on startups.
 Startups commercializing technologies in the high sciences require much more early-stage capital than startups building mobile applications.
 To help solve this challenge the U.S. federal government has created the Small Business Innovation Research (SBIR) program, which we will explore.
-With obvious significance to current events, we will also understand the process of clinical trials and validating therapeutics and vaccines.

-Concepts: Patent law, standards, patent trolls, Human Genome Project, technology transfer, Bayh-Dole Act, SBIR, clinical trials, Joseph Schumpeter, engineering relationships between scientists and business managers ("Mark and Sheryl").
+Concepts: Patent law, standards, patent trolls, Human Genome Project, technology transfer, Bayh-Dole Act, SBIR, clinical trials, Joseph Schumpeter.

 Reading: "The Entrepreneurial State" by Mariana Mazzucato, chapter 5-6; "Here's Why It's So Hard to Bring Science to Market" by Greg Satell (Digital Tonto).
+Optional: "What Joe Biden Knows That No One Expected Him To," by Ezra Klein; "The Cypto Collapse and the End of Magical Thinking that Infected Capitalism" by Mahir Desai (NY Times).

-Data: U.S. Patent and Trademark data on patenting activity by MSA.
+Data: U.S. Patent and Trademark data on patenting activity by MSA; Stats America.